 The benefits that come with CinchSeal products are:

-– They last five to six times longer in comparison to conventional ropes.
+– They last five to six times longer when compared to conventional rope packing seals.

-– They prevent damage to shafts, which is a common issue with other rotary airlock seals.
+– They prevent damage to shafts, a common issue with other rotary airlock seals.

 – They’re easy to repair and replace.